backstage/backstage/.changeset/ten-penguins-roll.md

 ---
-'@backstage/plugin-notifications': patch
+'@backstage/plugin-notifications': minor
 ---

-Allow setting notification as read when opening snackbar or web notification link
+By default, set notification as read when opening snackbar or web notification link